-"Fine," Stark said, straightening his T-shirt, "but the next time an evil terrorist organization infiltrates all aspects of your little club, don't come crying to me to fix the mess."
+"Fine," Stark said, "but the next time an evil terrorist organization infiltrates all aspects of your little club, don't come crying to me to fix the mess."

 "Go!"
-Fury ordered and Tony scooted quickly down the hall.
+Fury ordered with venom,and Tony scooted quickly down the hall.

-It was then Fury noticed he wasn't alone.
-Two of his agents occupied the hallway with him.
+It was then Fury noticed there were two other agents standing at the door.
 Neither looked happy to be there.